When choosing a bit you should always think about the mouthpiece material as well as fit, side style and mouthpiece type.

 High copper content

-High copper content bits are an extremely popular choice with horse owners.
+High copper content bits are an extremely popular choice with horse owners now-a-days.
 Generally these bits are varying shades of gold depending on the content of copper and other metal alloys used.

-Mixing copper with other alloys makes these bits more durable, such as brass bits, "German Silver" which is a copper, nickel and zinc alloy, Neue Schule and Sprenger Bits.
+Mixing copper with other alloys makes these bits more durable, such as brass bits, "German Silver" which is a copper and zinc alloy, Neue Schule and Sprenger Bits.

 There is no evidence that over salivation means the horse is accepting the bit, and the horse cannot physically swallow this excess saliva and breath at the same time.
 Over-salivation may therefore impact on performance, particularly during faster work.